Admitted Claimant Frequently Asked Questions

 Yes.
 In April 2004 the Board of Directors approved such a benefit.
 Essentially, if a claimant moves into an ADA compliant rental unit of similar size and quality to the former rental unit, the Program will pay the difference.
 However, there is a lifetime benefit maximum of $175,000 and other restrictions and guidelines apply.
 Please see the Program Guidelines for details.

-I understand the Birth-Injury Program once provided houses for claimants, is that still its policy?
+I understand the Birth-Injury Program once provided houses for claimants.
+Is that still its policy?

 Additionally, for a short period, the Program provided “Cash Grants” for use in purchasing or building a suitable residence for the claimant.